Rucka Rucka Ali

 Rucka Rucka Ali (רוקה רוקה עלי; born January 27, 1987) is an Israeli-American rapper, singer, radio personality, comedian, YouTuber, and parodist.
 He has released eight independent studio albums, four of which have charted on the Billboard Top Comedy Albums.
-As of August 2025, he has amassed 510+ million views and about 1.9 million subscribers on his main music channel on YouTube.
+As of July 2026, he has amassed 603+ million views and 2.01 million subscribers on his main music channel on YouTube.
 Though his songs are parodies, he has been banned from YouTube multiple times for content deemed by the corporation to violate its hate speech policy.

 Early life

-Rucka Rucka Ali was born in Jerusalem on January 27, 1987, to an Orthodox Jewish family.
-He has stated that he moved away from that lifestyle as he grew up.
+Rucka Rucka Ali was born in Jerusalem on January 27, 1987, to an Orthodox Jewish family, but stated he distanced himself from the religion as he grew up.

 Career

 Rucka Rucka Ali has released eight total albums, four of which have charted in the Billboard Top Comedy Albums chart: I'm Black, You're White & These Are Clearly Parodies (No. 6 peak), Probably Racist (No. 11), Rucka's World (No. 8), and Black Man of Steal (No. 7).
 During the weeks of July 31, 2010 through August 7, 2010, Rucka Rucka Ali held 5 of the top 10 spots on the Billboard Comedy Digital Tracks chart.